+Visit DCRA Qualifying Expenses for a list of examples of eligible expenses.
 There are limits on the amount of dependent care expenses that can be paid through the DCRA account.
 These limits apply to the expenses paid through this plan and the amount of any similar reimbursements or child care subsidies an employee’s spouse receives from a similar account with his or her employer.
 The maximum limits differ for married people and for single people.

 - The limit for single employees is the employee’s annual salary or $5,000, whichever is less.